NICMx/FORT-validator/docs/usage.md

 ### `--server.address`

-- **Type:** String
+- **Type:** String array
 - **Availability:** `argv` and JSON
 - **Default:** `NULL`

-Hostname or numeric host address the RTR server will be bound to.
-Must resolve to (or be) a bindable IP address.
+List of hostnames or numeric host addresses where the RTR server will be bound to.
+Must resolve to (or be) bindable IP addresses.
 IPv4 and IPv6 are supported.

+The list of addresses must be comma sepparated, and each address must have the following format: `<address>[#<port>]`.
+Note that the port is optional; in case that a port isn't specified, the value of [`--server.port`](#--serverport) will be utilized with the corresponding address.

+Here are some examples of valid values for this argument:
+- `--server.address="localhost"`: will bind to 'localhost' and the configured port at [`--server.port`](#--serverport).
+- `--server.address="localhost,::1#8324"`: same as the previous example, and also will bind to IPv6 address '::1' at the port '8324'.
+- `--server.address="localhost#8323,::1#8324"`: will bind to 'localhost' at port '8323', and to '::1' port '8324'.
+The value of [`--server.port`](#--serverport) isn't utilized.

 If this field is omitted, Fort will attempt to bind the server using the IP address `INADDR_ANY` (for an IPv4 address) or `IN6ADDR_ANY_INIT` (for an IPv6 address); see '`$ man getaddrinfo`'.